Skip to Content

 5 min read

 Economists often use imperfect historical information to form opinions about the economy’s direction.
-And we often don’t know a recession is happening until it’s well underway—typically, the National Bureau of Economic Research adjusts a recession’s start date after the fact.
+We often don’t know we’re in a recession until it’s well underway—typically, the National Bureau of Economic Research adjusts a recession’s start date after the fact.

-But that doesn’t mean recessions have to catch advisors and clients by surprise.
-By following the signs of recessions, advisors can understand the economy’s direction of the economy and chart an appropriate course for clients.
+However, that doesn’t mean recessions have to catch advisors and clients by surprise.
+By monitoring potential signs of a recession, advisors can understand the direction of the economy and chart an appropriate course for their clients.

-To get 39 charts and graphs showing key market trends, download the full Markets Observer report.
+Here’s what Morningstar evaluates and where indicators stand.
+To get 52 pages’ worth of charts and graphs showing key market trends, download the full Markets Observer report.

 What Are the Top Indicators of a Recession?

-Here are a few of the factors that economists track to understand economic activity.
+Here are a few signals that economists track to understand economic activity.

 • Inflation.
 In an economic expansion, inflation tends to rise.
-The Federal Reserve may raise interest rates to keep it under control.
-It’s a tightrope act.
-The Fed hopes to contain inflation and encourage growth, without tightening monetary policy so much that we tumble into a recession.
+This may cause the Federal Reserve to raise interest rates enough to contain inflation and encourage growth, but not enough to trigger a recession.

 • Stock market declines.
-Economists look at the difference between stock market performance and its peak.
-A downturn is a stock market decline from its peak by 20% or more.
+Economists look at the difference between stock market performance and its peak to evaluate potential recession conditions.
+A downturn is defined as a stock market decline from its peak by 20% or more.

-• The inverted yield curve, when short-term bond yields climb above longer-term ones, has historically happened ahead of a recession.
-It indicates an expectation of lower interest rates, and thus lower growth and inflation, down the road.
+• The inverted yield curve refers to when short-term bond yields climb above longer-term ones.
+This indicates an expectation of lower interest rates, and thus lower growth and inflation, down the road.
+Inverted yield curves have also historically occurred ahead of a recession.

 • Decrease in real GDP.
 Consumers tend to tighten their belts in response to economic uncertainty.
 That could lead to lower economic output, layoffs, and economic contraction.